Variable Selection Using Relative Importance Rankings: Simulations

 \subsubsection{Results for Ranking Performance}

 We present results for the low ($n=100,p=10$) and high-100 ($n=100,p=1000$) dimension settings in Figs. \ref{fig:low S} to \ref{fig:hi10 Pr}.
-Full results are available in the Section A of Supplementary Material.
+Full results are available in the Section B of Supplementary Material.

-In the low dimension setting (Figs. \ref{fig:low S}–\ref{fig:low Pr}), all methods perform well in Example 1, though the performance degrades as the correlation increases.
-In the harder Examples 2 and 3, SIS fails due to its reliance on marginal correlations, whereas RI measures (GD, CRI, CRI.Z) remain robust.
-Subtle differences emerge: GD and CRI slightly outperform CRI.Z in Example 2 with a suppressor, while CRI.Z performs better than CRI in Example 3 with an extra weak predictor, suggesting its simple reallocation after orthonormal transformation is advantageous for weak signals.
+In the low dimension setting (Figs. \ref{fig:low S}--\ref{fig:low Pr}), all methods perform well in beta-type 1, though the performance degrades as the correlation increases.
+In the harder beta-types 2 and 3, SIS fails due to its reliance on marginal correlations, whereas RI measures (GD, CRI, CRI.Z) remain robust.
+Subtle differences emerge: GD and CRI slightly outperform CRI.Z in beta-type 2 with a suppressor, while CRI.Z performs better than CRI in beta-type 3 with an extra weak predictor, suggesting its simple reallocation after orthonormal transformation is advantageous for weak signals.

-In the high-100 dimension setting (Figs. \ref{fig:hi10 S}–\ref{fig:hi10 Pr}), SIS again performs poorly in Examples 2 and 3.
+In the high-100 dimension setting (Figs. \ref{fig:hi10 S}--\ref{fig:hi10 Pr}), SIS again performs poorly in beta-types 2 and 3.
 Among RI measures, CRI.Z and CAR consistently outperform CRI, particularly under higher correlations.
 That highlights that a simple identity reallocation from the orthogonal predictors to original predictors is quite effective in high dimensions.
-It should be noted that none of the methods can perfectly recover all true predictors in the hardest cases, reflected in the large $S$.
+It should be noted, however, although that CRI.Z and CAR attain higher selection proportions $\Pr(k)$, none of the methods can perfectly recover the true predictors, especially those suppressed or weak compared to noise, as reflected by the large $S$ required to capture true predictors in Fig. \ref{fig:hi10 S} for beta-type 2 and beta-type 3.

 In summary, RI measures offer a more reliable ranking than marginal correlation, especially in the presence of suppressors or weak predictors.
 This motivates their use as filter-based selection methods, examined in Part II.